Travelling north along the Mosel Valley

 After leaving the museum we wandered along the side of the Rhine before turning in to the town for a look round.
 I wasn't that bothered about crossing the river as the small ferry was crossing infrequently and I was concerned the round trip would take too long.

 We stopped off at a cafe for a very nice coffee and a very sickly cake, all for just over €8 which we thought quite reasonable.
 On the way back to the campsite we came across what must be a small military cemetery commemorating those soldiers lost in both World Wars.
-It didn't have that immaculate look to it which we get with our Military Cemeteries across the world thanks to the British and Commonwealth War Graves Commission.
+It didn't have that immaculate look which we get with our Military Cemeteries across the world thanks to the Commonwealth War Graves Commission.

 Further down the road we popped in to the local 'Norma' supermarket for a couple of bits.
 I have to say we were impressed with the prices.